Aruban Division di Honor

 Aruban Division di Honor or Campeonato AVB Aruba Bank is the top level association football league in Aruba.
 It is overseen by the Arubaanse Voetbal Bond and was created in 1960.
 Up to and including 1985, the top clubs from Aruba also entered the Kopa Antiano for the championship of the Netherlands Antilles, RCA and Estrella were the only Aruban teams to win that championship in 1965 and 1970.

-The winner of the league starts the qualifications for the CONCACAF Champions Cup from the first round of the CFU Club Championship.
-The 10th-placed team is relegated to the Division Uno, while the 8th and the 9th-placed teams play a 4-team round-robin with the 2nd and the 3rd of the second level to decide the relegation from or the promotion to the Division di Honor.

-The championship is usually played between April and November.
+The winner of the league plays in the CFU Club Shield.
+The 6-10th place team is taken to the Silver League Poule A or Poule B, a 6-team Round-Robin against the top four of the Division Uno (6 per poule, 2 from Division di Honor, 4 from Division di Honor), then the 1st place of Poule A and B automatically get promoted, the 2nd-3rd placer of both qualify into the promotion playoffs and the winners of the first 2 matches go to the final and the winner of the final gets promoted, and remaining 6 are placed into the Play-Offs Caya 6, the top 4 of the Caya 6 are placed into the Play-Offs Caya 4, and the top 2 are placed into the Grand Final.
+The championship is usually played between September and June.
+Most league games take place in front of dozens of spectators.